small logo

 A new line of inexpensive and compact fiber-coupled photodiode modules simplify capturing fast transient light signals for analysis.
 These devices are intended to approximate as closely as possible, a length of fiber optic cable that can be connected directly onto the input jacks of your oscilloscope or other electronic data acquisition device.
 Conversion of the optical signal to electronic current and voltage occurs at the last possible moment, within a mm or so of the input jacks of your scope.
 Co-ax cable and the problems of reflections, termination loads, phase distortion and so forth are totally eliminated.
 The devices are extremely compact and rugged, taking up about as much room as a typical BNC terminator

-These modules are available with the same broad range of photodiode and amplifier choices as our Series F Photodetector Modules.
+These modules are available with a broad range of configurations, connector and fibre options, photodiode and amplifier choices as detailed below.

-Construction: machined from solid 6061-T6 Aluminum, internal components potted in resin
+Construction: machined from solid 6061-T6 Aluminum, internal components potted in epoxy resin

 [Back to Top]